Libraries & toolchains

 $ export MPICH_GPU_SUPPORT_ENABLED=1

 If you chose to use the Cray compiler wrappers, make sure you correctly load the modules used to target an architecture.
-If the craype-accel-amd-gfx90a module is not loaded, the Cray compiler wrappers wont link with the mpi_gtl_hsa library and at runtime, if you set export MPICH_GPU_SUPPORT_ENABLED=1 you will get an error like that:
+If a craype-accel-amd-* module is not loaded, the Cray compiler wrappers wont link with the mpi_gtl_hsa library and at runtime, if you set export MPICH_GPU_SUPPORT_ENABLED=1 you will get an error like that:

 MPIDI_CRAY_init: GPU_SUPPORT_ENABLED is requested, but GTL library is not linked